dupgit/sauvegarde/README.md

 ## Installation

+Sauvegarde is known to compile on x86_64 and arm7l architectures and on Centos 7, Ubuntu 12.04 LTS and raspbian 3.

 If you had the code from the git repository you may generate the configure script by invoking `./autogen.sh` script.
 It will execute aclocal, libtoolize automake, autoconf, glib-gettextize and intltoolize for you.
 If everything